-Dr Pepper was created in Waco, Texas in the early 1880s by a pharmacist named Charles Alderton.
+Dr Pepper was created in Waco, Texas, in the early 1880s by a pharmacist named Charles Alderton.
 Alderton concocted the drink at Morrison's Old Corner Drug Store.
 The owner, Wade Morrison, got the first sample of what became known locally as the "Waco."
 Alderton gave the recipe to Morrison, who named the drink "Dr Pepper."

-The soda was a hit, and not just in Texas.
+Dr Pepper made such a great impression; it was a hit, and not just in Texas.
 Dr Pepper fever was spreading across the nation.
 The drink's popularity skyrocketed when it was introduced at the 1904 World's Fair in St. Louis, along with the ice cream cone.

 READ MORE: 10 Things You Didn't Know About Dr Pepper

 But nowhere was Dr Pepper more beloved than in Dublin.
 And no one in Dublin loved Dr Pepper more than W.P.
 Kloster.
 Kloster started working at Dublin Bottling Works at the age of 14 as a bottle sorter making 10 cents an hour.
 He continued working at the plant into adulthood and became known as "Mr. Dr Pepper."
 For 67 years, Kloster worked tirelessly, eventually working his way up to production manager and, later, general manager.
-In 1991, the Prim family left the business to the man who had devoted his life to preserving this special part of American culture.
+In 1991, the Prim family left the business to the man who had devoted his life to preserving this unique part of American culture.

 The Dr is Out